-DRUG SCREENINGS & URINALYSIS COLLEC-TIONS
+DRUG SCREENINGS & URINALYSIS COLLECTIONS

 An important part of your drug treatment is the screening for substance use through random urinalysis collections.
 Please be assured that urinalysis collection methods are reasonable and not unfairly discriminatory.
-Licensed medical professional or same-sex staff members will monitor the collection in order to stop any attempt at diversion (fake specimen).
+Same-sex staff members will monitor the collection in order to stop any attempt at diversion (fake specimen).
 Although you may still feel uncomfortable with the monitoring process, observed urinalysis collections are mandatory.
-PTC professional staff conducts this process in which you are treated with courtesy, consideration, and respect.
+PTC professional staff conducts this process in which you are treated with courtesy, consideration and respect.